Find Your Exact Revenue Ceiling in 15 Minutes: Capacity Formula for $60K–$100K Operators

 The Executive Summary

-Founders at $80K–$90K/month quietly leave $180K–$264K a year on the table by setting growth targets without capacity math, hitting invisible ceilings and burnout instead of using a 15-minute revenue ceiling formula.
+Founders at $80K–$90K/month quietly leave $180K–$264K a year on the table by planning to scale without capacity math and hitting invisible ceilings instead of running a 15-minute revenue formula.

-• Who this is for: Founders and operators in the $60K–$120K/month band who are already close to capacity, setting aggressive revenue targets, and feeling growth stall or reverse without understanding where their real ceiling sits.
+Who this is for: Founders and operators in the $60K–$120K/month band who are near capacity, still pushing targets, and watching growth stall or reverse without knowing their real ceiling.

-• What you’ll learn: The 15-Minute Capacity Formula, the four variables (Available Hours, Delivery %, Hours per Client, Client Rate), how to run the calculation, and how to read the gap between your target and true ceiling at each revenue stage.
+What you’ll learn: The 15-Minute Capacity Formula—how Available Hours, Delivery %, Hours per Client, and Client Rate combine into a ceiling calculation you can run and read at every revenue stage.

-• What changes if you apply it: You stop guessing, see your exact ceiling (often within 3% of reality), decide whether to add clients, raise rates, change the model, or hire, and turn stalled growth and churn into $40K–$500K+ in annual upside without increasing hours.
+What changes if you apply it: You stop guessing, see a ceiling often within 3% of reality, and choose whether to add clients, raise rates, change the model, or hire instead of leaking $40K–$500K+ to stalled growth and churn.

-• Time to implement: Block 15 minutes to run the full calculation once, then 30–60 minutes quarterly to update inputs as your delivery model, team, or pricing changes so your next 6–12 months of growth are capacity-aligned instead of ceiling-limited.
+Time to implement: Block 15 minutes to run the full calculation once, then 30–60 minutes quarterly to update inputs so your next 6–12 months of growth stay capacity-aligned instead of ceiling-limited.

 Written by Nour Boustani for $60K–$150K/month founders who want to hit ambitious revenue targets without smashing into invisible capacity ceilings or trading growth for burnout.